alvagante/puppet-my_app/README.md

           token <%= $v['token'] %>
       <% } -%>

+For common configuration files' structures, under the templates directory, there are some generic templates both in erp and epp format which can be used to iterate over all the keys specified under the **options** parameter:

+- **inifile**.
+For configuration files in inifile format (key = value)
+- **spaced**.
+For configuration files with spaced format (key value)
+- **inifile_with_stanzas**.
+For configuration files in inifile format with stanzas (like smb.conf).
+- **spaced_with_stanzas**.
+For configuration files in spaced format with stanzas.

 The main differences between erb and epp templates are:

 - erb templates embed Ruby code, epp templates embed Puppet code